XenoStar54/MeleeReimagined/README.txt

 To play Melee Reimagined without being interrupted, it is advised to turn these warnings off.
 For Dolphin, turn off Panic Handlers in the Configuration/Interface menu.

-Tournament mode crashes the game when selected.
-Do not try to use it in the current build.
+Tournament mode has been functionally removed from the game, as its memory has largely been repurposed for more useful functions in the battle system.